Irish brands have been warned the onus remains on them to make sure bloggers identify sponsored content when posting online.

 The Advertising Standards Authority of Ireland (ASAI) has warned brands that use influencers to promote their products that it is up to them to ensure the post is in keeping with the industry’s code of practice.
 Under the ASAI’s Code of Standards for Advertising and Marketing Communications, advertisements “should not misrepresent their true purpose”.

-The ASAI has recently introduced guidelines to address concerns and highlight best practice for influencer marketing.
+The ASAI has recently introduced guidelines to address concerns and highlight best practices for influencer marketing.
 Orla Twomey, its chief executive, said: “The area of influencer marketing has seen a number of in-depth conversations both online and in the media recently as consumers voice their concerns about bloggers who may or may not be declaring marketing communications,” she said.

 “To avoid any confusion within the advertising industry, the ASAI is making it clear that the primary responsibility for disclosure of marketing communications rests with the advertiser.